groovy/groovy-eclipse/docs/Manual-Setup.md

 ### Install Groovy-Eclipse

 On the Eclipse menu bar, select *Help -> Install New Software...*.
 In the *Install* window, paste the Groovy-Eclipse update site `https://groovy.jfrog.io/artifactory/plugins-release/e4.39` into the *Work with:* field and press enter.
-Check the box next to "Main Package", then click the *Next* button a couple of times, accept the license agreement, and let Eclipse restart.
+Check the box next to "Main Package" and "More Compilers > Groovy Compiler 3.0", then click the *Next* button a couple of times, accept the license agreement, and let Eclipse restart.

 ### Setup Groovy Compiler